 First and foremost, remember that everyone experiences some nervousness prior to an interview.
 There are very few people who are able to stand up and speak in front of strangers and not feel some degree of tension; top actors, television presenters, senior businessmen all succumb to nerves and all have their own way of coping and getting on with the job.

-2. Nervousness during an interview is good
+2. Nervousness during a job interview is good

-Firstly it is important to realise that nerves are not necessarily a bad thing; if you learn to leverage them you can even become a better interviewee.
+Firstly it is important to realise that interview nerves are not necessarily a bad thing; if you learn to leverage them you can even become a better interviewee.
 With your brain engaged and your senses heightened, you can make connections quicker and perform well when put on the spot.

 In addition, interviewers will expect to see some nerves as this indicates enthusiasm and a desire to get the job.
-A candidate who presents at an interview all cool and laid back will be less likely to succeed as the interviewer will assume they are not interested enough in the role.
+A candidate who presents at a job interview all cool and laid back will be less likely to succeed as the interviewer will assume they are not interested enough in the role.

-3. Turn anxiety on its head
+3. Turn interview anxiety on its head